wwwtyro/cellophane/README.md

     Override this method to receive messages from clients.

-    *message*: A string sent from the client.
+    message: A string sent from the client.

 **on_destroy**()